John Dillon Fellowship

 Developed and delivered by the International Development team at the University of New England, Australia, the new John Dillon Fellowship program will be adaptive to the differing needs and requirements of partner organisations and the agriculture sector in each region.
 The first round of the John Dillon Fellowship in 2021 will be run in the Philippines.

-The John Dillon Fellowship Philippines 2021 has been developed jointly by ACIAR and DOST-PCAARRD.
-The program is an outcome of the partnership agreement signed by the two agencies in December 2018, an agreement that itself built upon the 35-year strong collaborative relationship between DOST-PCAARRD and ACIAR.
+The John Dillon Fellowship Vietnam 2021 has been jointly designed by ACIAR and MARD.
+The program is an outcome of the ACIAR-Vietnam 10-year research collaboration strategy which was also built upon the 28-year strong collaborative relationship between the Ministry of Agriculture and Rural Development (MARD) and ACIAR.

 Projects will tackle an important research, extension, policy, management or professional development problem.
 Projects that receive ACIAR funding to go ahead will be matched with an Australian collaborator who will support the professional development of the research team.